 Floral Interpretations of Art: The Main Exhibit

 The Art Alive main exhibit consists of nearly 100 floral interpretations of masterworks of art on display in the museum's main galleries.
 A who's who of local floral designers and talented floral artisans are the creative force behind the floral interpretations on display.
-Weeks before the event, masterwork pieces are identified and matched with the volunteer floral artisan whose challenge is to use seasonal blooming flowers to craft floral interpretations of the artwork.
+Weeks before the event, masterwork pieces of art from the museum's collection are paired with the volunteer floral artisan whose challenge is to use seasonal blooming flowers to craft floral interpretations of the artwork.
 The museum then collects the floral interpretations and puts them on display adjacent to the artwork that inspired the design for attendees to view, ponder and reflect on.

 The highlight of the main exhibit is the floral design décor installation in the main rotunda entrance of the museum.
 This year, Los Angeles based designer Jennifer McGarigle, the force behind the Floral Art brand, will transform the John M. and Sally B. Rotunda.
 You can see a sneak-peak of what she plans to do here.

-Bloom Bash: A Party for a CauseIt wouldn't be Art Alive if there wasn't a Bloom Bash, the ever-popular Friday night party that truly celebrates the San Diego Museum of Art and is a mainstay on the local arts fan's calendar of must-attend events.
-For the last several years, Bloom Bash has been held in the SDMA sculpture garden and Panama 66 venue.
-Crowds attend Bloom Bash so there is no doubt you will bump into a friend or two enjoying the festivities.
-It is an evening of great food from a variety of local eateries, cocktails, and beer, art installations, performers and music for dancing the night away.
+Bloom Bash: A Party for a CauseIt wouldn't be Art Alive if there weren't a Bloom Bash, the ever-popular Friday night party that truly celebrates the San Diego Museum of Art and is a mainstay on the local arts fan's calendar of must-attend events.
+For the last several years, Bloom Bash occurs in the SDMA sculpture garden and Panama 66 venue.
+Crowds attend Bloom Bash, so there is no doubt you will bump into a friend or two enjoying the festivities.
+It is an evening of great food from a variety of local eateries, cocktails, and beer, art installations, performers, and music for dancing the night away.